cyberyom/MFTAnalyzer/README.md

 ### Prerequisites

 Before you begin, ensure you have met the following requirements:
-- Requirement 1 (e.g., Operating System, dependencies)
+- Requirement 1: Make sure that the $MFT file you are analyzing is from an NTFS version 3 + system.
+Tool is incompatiable with < NTFS 3.0
-- Requirement 2
+- Requirement 2: You are on a 64 bit system

-### Installation and First Run
+### Installation

 To install MFTAnalyzer, follow these steps: